Three ways to cover a graph: Covers and Covering Numbers

 \subsubsection{Example}

-In order to examplify the notions introduced above consider the template class $\mc{Cy}$ of disjoint unions of cycles.
-As host graph $G$ we take the Petersen graph.
+In order to illustrate the notions introduced above, consider the covering class $\mc{C}$ of disjoint unions of cycles.
+As input graph $H$ we take the Petersen graph.
+See Figure~\ref{fig:petersen} where we have from left to right: A global cover with three unions of cycles, a local cover of size five with at most three cycles at each vertex, and a folded cover with two preimages per vertex.
+Note that the local cover does not yield an optimal global cover.

-\begin{proposition} We have $3=c_g^{\mc{Cy}}(G)=c_{\ell}^{\mc{Cy}}(G)>c_{f}^{\mc{Cy}}(G)=2$. \end{proposition} \begin{proof} All witnesses for the upper bounds are shown in Figure~\ref{fig:petersen}.
-Clearly, $c_{f}^{\mc{Cy}}(G)\geq2$ since otherwise $G$ would have to be a disjoint union of cycles.
-Now suppose, $c_{\ell}^{\mc{Cy}}(G)=2$.
-Since $G$ is cubic, at each vertex there is exactly one edge contained in two cycles of the covering.
-Thus, these edges form a perfect matching $M$ of $G$.
+\begin{proposition} For the Petersen graph, we have $3=c_g^{\mc{C}}(H)=c_{\ell}^{\mc{C}}(H)>c_{f}^{\mc{C}}(H)=2$. \end{proposition} \begin{proof} All witnesses for the upper bounds are shown in Figure~\ref{fig:petersen}.
+Clearly, $c_{f}^{\mc{C}}(H)\geq 2$ since otherwise $H$ would have to be a disjoint union of cycles.
+Now suppose, $c_{\ell}^{\mc{C}}(H)=2$.
+Since $H$ is cubic, at each vertex there is exactly one edge contained in two cycles of the covering.
+Thus, these edges form a perfect matching $M$ of $H$.
 Moreover, all cycles involved in the cover are alternating cycles with respect to $M$.
-In particular they are all even.
-Since $M$ is covered twice and the remaninig edges of $G$ once, the sum of sizes of cycles in the cover is $20$.
-Hence a $6$-cycle $C$ must be involved.
-Now $M$ restricted to $G\backslash V(C)$ must be perfect.
-But $G\backslash V(C)$ is a claw. \end{proof}
+In particular they are all even and of length $6$ or $8$ (as this graph is not Hamiltonian there is no $10$-cycle).
+Since $M$ is covered twice and the remaining edges of $H$ once, the sum of sizes of cycles in the cover is $20$, which can be obtained only as $6+6+8$.
+In particular, a $6$-cycle $C$ must be involved.
+Now $M$ restricted to $H\backslash V(C)$ is still a perfect matching, but $H\backslash V(C)$ is a claw. \end{proof}